 Beth is an Atlanta native who graduated from Lakeside High School in 1984 and earned her Bachelor of Science in Mathematics from Georgia State University in 1988.
 Beth has a wealth of experience teaching students with learning differences, emotional/behavioral difficulties, and gifted students with social/anxiety disorders.
+This is a very important and difficult mission, if you want to understand how such training takes place, ask write my discussion board post to colleagues who are ready to explain the main points.
 She is experienced in using innovative methods of teaching that includes integrating current technology into the curriculum to enhance students’ ability to learn.

 She has taught students ranging from grades 3 through 12 at Northwoods Secondary Montessori School, Lullwater, and at The Cottage School.
 At each of these schools, she was responsible for developing and teaching the curriculum for students in a variety of subjects, including science, math, social studies, language arts, reading, study skills and critical thinking.
 Beth has attended workshops and training programs in ADHD, dyslexia, OCD, Tourette’s Syndrome, Asperger’s Syndrome and other learning, emotional and behavioral disorders.
 Most recently Beth was the Middle School Science Department Head at The Cottage School.